aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `upgrade_policy_compat`

 Whether a compatibility check should be performed for upgrades.
-The check only passes if a new module has (a) the same public functions (b) for existing resources, no layout change.
+The check only passes if<br/> a new module has (a) the same public functions (b) for existing resources, no layout change.

 <pre><code>public fun upgrade_policy_compat(): code::UpgradePolicy<br/></code></pre>